A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

 This is a simplified form of Theorem~\ref{thm:ES-full} below, which also covers some domains with unbounded complements.

 The uniqueness in Theorem~\ref{thm:ES} is somewhat surprising, as it is not the norm.
-Indeed, on every bounded domain, there exists a positive reaction (depending on the domain) such that \eqref{eq:main} supports multiple positive solutions~\cite[Proposition~1.4]{BG22b}.
+Indeed, on every bounded domain, there exists a positive reaction (depending on the domain) such that \eqref{eq:main} supports multiple positive solutions~\cite[Proposition~1.4]{BG24}.
 On the other hand, if we hold the reaction fixed, solutions on the one-dimensional interval $(0, L)$ are unique provided $L$ is sufficiently large~\cite[Lemma~2.5]{BG22a}.
 Here, we extend this result to dilation in multiple dimensions. \begin{theorem} Fix a positive reaction $f$ and a domain $\Omega$.
 There exists $\ubar{\kappa}(f, \Omega) > 0$ such that for all $\kappa \geq \ubar\kappa$, \eqref{eq:main} has a unique bounded positive solution on the dilated domain $\kappa \Omega$. \end{theorem} We next consider uniqueness on epigraphs: domains bounded by the graph of a function.
 Given $\phi \colon \R^{d-1} \to \R$, its epigraph is the open set

-In Theorem~1.2(d) of~\cite{BCN97b}, Caffarelli, Nirenberg, and the first author showed that \eqref{eq:main} has a unique positive bounded solution on $\Omega$ provided $\phi$ is \emph{uniformly Lipschitz}: $\op{Lip} \phi < \infty$.
-We extend this result to a much broader class of epigraphs.
+In Theorem~1.2(d) of~\cite{BCN97b}, the first author, Caffarelli, and Nirenberg showed that \eqref{eq:main} has a unique positive bounded solution on $\Omega$ provided $\phi$ is \emph{uniformly Lipschitz}: $\op{Lip} \phi < \infty$.
+We extend this uniqueness to a much broader class of epigraphs.
 Our strongest result is somewhat technical, so we defer it to Section~\ref{sec:epigraphs}.
 Here, we illustrate the general result through a particularly evocative example. \begin{definition} We say the epigraph $\Omega$ is \emph{asymptotically flat} if for all $1 \leq i,j \leq d-1$,

 \end{definition} That is, the curvature of the boundary $\partial \Omega$ vanishes at infinity.
 Many epigraphs of interest are asymptotically flat but not uniformly Lipschitz; the parabola $\{y > x^2\}$ is a natural example.
 This distinction arises whenever $\phi$ grows superlinearly at infinity in a consistent fashion.
-We show that such superlinear growth does not impede uniqueness. \begin{theorem} If $\Omega$ is an asymptotically flat epigraph, then \eqref{eq:main} admits a unique positive bounded solution $u$. \end{theorem}
+We show that such superlinear growth does not impede uniqueness. \begin{theorem} If $\Omega$ is an asymptotically flat epigraph, then \eqref{eq:main} admits a unique bounded solution $u$. \end{theorem}

 This is a consequence of the more general Theorem~\ref{thm:AUL} presented below.

 In the plane, convex epigraphs are automatically asymptotically flat. \begin{corollary} If $d = 2$ and $\Omega$ is a convex epigraph, then \eqref{eq:main} has a unique positive bounded solution. \end{corollary} The exterior-star and epigraph properties are the central structural assumptions in Theorems~\ref{thm:ES} and \ref{thm:flat}.
 However, both include additional technical conditions: the former assumes that $\Omega^\cc$ is compact, while the latter assumes that $\partial\Omega$ flattens at infinity.
 It is not clear that these technical conditions are necessary.
 We are led to ask: does uniqueness hold on any exterior-star domain?
 On any epigraph?
 We collect a number of such open problems in Section~\ref{sec:open}.